-The variability in effects suggests that the quality of the programme and the emphasis on, or connection with, academic learning may make more difference than the specific type of approach or activities involved.
+The variability in effects suggests that the quality of the programme and the emphasis on, or connection with, academic learning may make more difference than the specific type of approach or sporting activities involved.
 Participating in sports and physical activity is likely to have wider health and social benefits.

 There have been a number of reviews linking the benefits of participation in sport with academic benefits.
 There is, however, considerable variation in impact, including some studies which show negative effects.
 Overall, the evidence is rated as limited.